 Above all else I look for a manufacturer with a proven track record.
 Asus has been my #1 choice for more than 15 years because I’ve had far fewer problems with their boards than with anyone else.
 If I couldn’t buy an Asus for some reason, Gigabyte would probably be my second choice and Asrock would probably be my third.
 These days the price difference between a quality board and a questionable one tends to be rather small.
 From what I understand ECS has cleaned up their act–they really had nowhere to go but up–but when an Asus board costs $15 more than an ECS board I don’t see any reason to take a chance on them.

 I don’t need 32 GB of RAM right now.
-I don’t really need 16 GB of RAM right now either, but I don’t know what the future will bring, so I want a board with four memory slots so I can put a pair of 8 GB DIMMs in it and have a couple of slots left over to upgrade later.
+But I don’t know what the future will bring, so I want a board with four memory slots so I can put a pair of 8 GB DIMMs in it and have a couple of slots left over to upgrade later.
 Memory isn’t as ridiculously cheap now as it was a couple of years ago, but 16 GB is cheap enough that it makes sense to go ahead and get it.
-I remember when eight megabytes of RAM cost $200, and today you can get 16 GB for more like $160.
+I remember when eight megabytes of RAM cost $200, and today you can get 16 GB for under $100.

 If you’re going to use integrated video, look for a board with VGA, HDMI and DVI outputs so I could connect it to a TV or to multiple monitors.
 If you’re going to keep a PC a long time, you want versatility.
 A board that’s outmoded for everyday desktop use would probably still fine for some living room duties, so I want the TV option.

 Post-2015 Intel and AMD chips have integrated video that’s nearly as fast as a $100 video card, so integrated video can be worth using these days.